WKD (03) ..... World Kigo Database

 please help with your positive support, info and contributions!

-It is difficult to re-plant the Japanese kigo concept in areas that have different seasonal aspects and no kigo culture.
+It is difficult to re-plant the Japanese kigo concept in areas that have different seasonal aspects and no "kigo culture".

 It is a difficult undertaking, taking into consideration the various climate zones of the continent.